godotengine/godot-docs/classes/class_geometryinstance.rst

 - void **set_custom_aabb** **(** :ref:`AABB<class_AABB>` aabb **)**

 Overrides the bounding box of this node with a custom one.
-To remove it, set an AABB with all fields set to zero.
+To remove it, set an :ref:`AABB<class_AABB>` with all fields set to zero.